Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_chronological_highlights_and_annotations.md

 ## General Notes
 - **Page 6**: ya the invention of the cotton gin in  the purchase of  in  and the subjugation of southern  realized along the T rail of T ears in  opened new regions of the South to cultivation and slavery

-## Definitions, Locations, People and Stats
+## Definitions, Locations, People
 - **Page 6**: In the seven decades between the Constitution and the Civil war

 ## General Notes
 - **Page 7**: Some of them were insured in transit some few others covered by life insurance Their sales had to be notarized and their sellers taxed Those hundreds of thousands of people were revenue to the cities and states where they were sold and prints in the pockets of landlords provisioners physicians and insurance agents long before they were sold

+## Definitions, Locations, People
+- **Page 7**: It has been estimated that in  regions of the antebellum South the proceeds from the sale of slaves was equivalent in value to often percent of the regions staple crop economy

 ## Author Thesis and Methodology
 - **Page 7**: indeed the price of slaves tracked the price of cotton to such a degree that it was a commonplace in the years after 1840 that the price of slaves could be determined by multiplying the price of cotton by ten thousand seven cents per pound for cotton yielding seven hundred dollars per slave

-## Definitions, Locations, People and Stats
-- **Page 7**: It has been estimated that in  regions of the antebellum South the proceeds from the sale of slaves was equivalent in value to often percent of the regions staple crop economy

 ## General Notes
 - **Page 8**: Contrary to the popular image most of these slaves were not sold quickly at large public auctions but in extended private bargains made in the slave pens maintained by slave dealers